 They sounded so incredibly divine that I hadn't been able to get them out of my head.
 I needed to make my own peppermint mocha scones to try.
 I don't really have a point of reference as to how her scones are, but I imagine that mine are probably just as good, if not, better.

 These buttery scones are infused with coffee flavor and studded with chocolate.
 I used a mix of chopped chocolate and chocolate chips so you get pockets of melty chocolate in some bites.
 I then topped the scones with an easy chocolate icing and finished with crushed peppermint.
-It is the ultimate holiday scone.
+It is the ultimate holiday scone much like these cranberry orange scones.
 Definitely decadent and the tastiest way to get your morning pick me up.

 Peppermint Mocha Scones